jasonbrodeur/inspire-eru-2020/eru-day1.md

 ![Image of LED](images/led.png "LED: Anode and Cathode")

-## Part 8: Building a proper circuit
+## Part 8: Reviewing our circuit
-So, you may be asking yourself at this point: *"Is that the proper way to connect an LED?"*.
+So, you may be asking yourself at this point: *"Is that the proper way to connect that LED?"*.
 This is an excellent question.
 To find the answer:
 - Navigate to the [Arduino tutorial page for Blink](https://www.arduino.cc/en/Tutorial/Blink) (which is provided in the comments of the Blink code)
 - Note the hardware required
-- Scroll down to view the circuit diagram
+- Scroll down to view the circuit diagram. **What's missing from our current circuit?**

+Before we move forward, you'll need to understand how to identify the proper resistor to place into the circuit.

-## Resistors
+### Resistors
 Resistors are important elements of circuits, as they control the flow of current through a circuit.
 This may be necessary to ensure that a connected device works properly, or to protect it from being damaged by current that is too high.
 The higher the resistance of a resistor, the more current is restricted through it.
 The unit of resistance is referred to as the ohm (symbol &#937).
 Resistors use colour codes to indicate their resistance value--these may be communicated using 4- 5- or 6-band systems.

 Here's a diagram demonstrating the 4- and 5-band systems: